pmitche/react-native-usit-ui/README.md

 ## Installing Vector Icons

-These components dependes on `react-native-vector-icons`, so make sure to run:
+These components depends on `react-native-vector-icons`, so make sure to run:

 ```bash
 $ yarn add react-native-vector-icons